NSW Work Injury Claim

 Can I dispute an insurer decision that says my CRPS is psychological?

 Yes.
-You can challenge the insurer's reasoning with specialist pain evidence, treating doctor records, and objective findings that align with the Budapest Criteria.
+The insurer’s reasoning can be addressed with specialist pain evidence, treating records and objective clinical findings that align with the Budapest Criteria.
+The appropriate review or dispute pathway depends on the decision and evidence.

 Do I need an independent medical exam to progress a CRPS claim?